 Bedroom One, very large bedroom with views towards the village and fields, plus views towards the gardens.
 Double bed with chest of drawers and wardrobe/hanging space.
 TV.

-Bedroom Two, also very spacious with double bed, hanging space, chest of drawers
+Bedroom Two, also very spacious with king size double bed (or can be made up made up as 2 single beds), hanging space, chest of drawers

 Bedroom Three, accessed through bedroom two, again very large (!) and with two single beds, hanging space and chest of drawers.